tangbinbai/fish/primary-school/0nouns.md

 	e.g., the road traffic, air traffic, network traffic
 ### career
 	A job or series of jobs that you do during wiking your life.
+## synonym
+	a word or phrase that has the same meaing as another words or phrase.

 ## Proper Nouns
 > a proper noun refers to a specific name for a particular person, place, and thing.
 Such as a person name 'Jack', or a country name 'America' or 'UK'.
 Which is always capitalised in English.